ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **<h4>Figure 19.
 Decay-Time Weighted Recent Performance (RPB)**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/824b50e1-40bd-4ebd-8993-cb3f5e6406ad)
-*<h5>'Next' GMST and GMS 'Recent Performance Baseline (RPB)' had a very strong positive correlation for 15x15 puzzles (r= .86).<br>*
+*<h5>Next GMST and GMS 'Recent Performance Baseline (RPB)' had a very strong positive correlation for 15x15 puzzles (r= .86).<br>*

 *<h5>The all 15x15 puzzles correlation for this feature was considerably stronger than that for any puzzle feature.
-The implication is that time decay-time weighted GMS recent past performance (RPB over the 20 day-specific puzzles previous to a given solve) will likely have more predictive value for the 'next' GMS raw solve time than any single puzzle, clue or answer feature.
-Not all puzzle days were created equally, however, with regard to correlational strength (and, potentially, predictive power) of RPB and 'next' raw solve time.
+The implication is that time decay-time weighted GMS recent past performance (RPB over the 20 day-specific puzzles previous to a given solve) will likely have more predictive value for the next GMS raw solve time than any single puzzle, clue or answer feature.
+Not all puzzle days were created equally, however, with regard to correlational strength (and, potentially, predictive power) of RPB and next raw solve time.
 Monday (r=.59) having an extremely strong correlation relative to the other 15x15 puzzle days was unsurprising, given how few "degrees of freedom" there are in the easiest puzzles.
 It is notworthy, however, that the lowest correlation for the GMS was for Saturday (.22).
 My suspicion (without proof, as I don't have the underlying raw data) is that this largely relates to the volatility of the Saturday solver pool that the GMS is drawn from.
 Because Saturday is consistently considerably more difficult than the other puzzle days, that puzzle day may have both a lower N to draw from for a given puzzle as well as a much more variable roster of puzzle completers.
-Of course, there may also be a substantial contribution to the relatively low Saturday correlation for the GMS both from the heterogeneity of Saturday puzzles (e.g., typically wide feature value ranges) and the high likelihood of middle-of-the-pack solvers getting "stuck" for extended stretches on one or several tough clues or answers.
+Of course, there may also be a substantial contribution to the relatively low Saturday correlation for the GMS both from the heterogeneity of Saturday puzzles (e.g., typically wide feature value ranges) and the high likelihood of middle-of-the-pack solvers getting "stuck" for extended stretches on one or several tough clues or answers.*

-It is noteworthy in comparison to the GMS that the lowest correlation between 'next' raw solve times and RPB for both individual solvers (IS1 and IS2; see links to their analyses in the Introduction to this summary) was for Thursday (.15 for IS1).
+*It is noteworthy in comparison to the GMS that the lowest correlation between next raw solve times and RPB for both individual solvers (IS1 and IS2; see links to their analyses in the Introduction to this summary) was for Thursday (.15 for IS1).
 This is perhaps unsurprising, since Thursday has a large degree of heterogeneity, with nearly all puzzles on that day involving a gimmick or trick of some variety (including rebuses of various flavors; see Supp.
 Fig. 2).
 Thursday came in as the day with the second lowest correlation for the GMS as well (.35), so variability in performance on that puzzle day may generalize across the solver pool.*

 *<h5>'Next' GMST and GMS RPB Correlation Strength by Puzzle Day:*<br>
 *Sun: .55, Mon: .59, Tue: .49, Wed: .39, Thu: .35, Fri: .40, Sat: .22*<br>

 ## Supplementary Figures